Name Printer

 Person Title

-Bradford, Cornelia The American almanack, for the year of Christian account 1746; Being the second after leap-year.
-Wherein is contained, the lunations, eclipses, planets-motions and aspects, judgements of the weather, the time of the sun's and moon's rising and setting, seven stars rising, southing and setting, high-water, spring-tides, fairs, courts, meetings, and other observable days.
-Fitted to the latitude of forty degrees north, and a meridian of five hours west from London, but may without much error serve from Newfoundland to South-Carolina.
-By John Jerman, philomath.
+Bradford, Cornelia Poor Will's almanack, for the year of Christian account, 1744: and from the creation, by scripture, 5753.
+Being the bissextile or leap-year, wherein is contained, the lunations, ecclipses, judgement of the weather according to this climate, planets motions and mutual aspects, the sun's and moon's rising and setting, the seven stars rising, southing and setting, time of high-water, fairs, courts, meetings, and observable days; with other celestial phænomenas throughout the year, as by perusal will appear.
+Referred to the vertex of Philadelphia, but may without sensible error serve all the adjacent provinces, from Newfoundland to South-Carolina.
+By William Birkett.

 Brooke, Elizabeth Sir, It having been my Intention to present a Petition to the Court of Common-Council, holden this Day: The Prayer of which went to request a Suspension of the twenty-fifth standing Order of the Court; by which I was precluded from becoming a Candidate for any Place of Emolument, in the Gift of the said Court, while I continued a Member thereof.
 Although I have ever thought the Intention of that Order was not mean to go the Length of precluding Persons so peculiarly situated as I was at the Time that Order was made.
 Yet, with all due Respect to the Orders of the court, to which I have always submitted, upon mature Consideration, together with the Advice of many respectable Friends, I relinquished presenting the said Petition, trusting that upon some future Opportunity, when duly qualified, I shall meet with the Support of those, who on the present Occasion have generously interested themselves in my Behalf, as well as of many others who had previously engaged their Votes.
 I have the Honour to be, Sir, With the greatest Respect, Your most faithful and obedient Servant, William Anderson.
 Gracechurch-Street, Nov.
 22, 1799.